-During the year under review, the Group's total gross profit was approximately HK\$413.20 million (2014: HK\$278.05 million), representing an increase of approximately 48.61% over the previous year.
-The increase in the total gross profit for the year was due to the growth of the Group's revenue and the improved gross profit margin from more technically complex and sizable projects and the successful implementation of stringent project cost control policies.
-The Group's gross profit margin for the year was approximately 27.20% (2014: 20.13%).
+The Group's total gross profit was approximately HK\$362.47 million (2015: HK\$413.20 million), representing a decrease of 12.28% from the previous year due to keen competition in a weak market condition.
+The decrease in the gross profit for the year was due to the decrease in total revenue while the relatively deteriorated gross profit margin of those new contracts undertaken during the year lowered the gross profit margin for the year to 26.15% (2015: 27.20%).